-We are externally managed and advised by PRCM Advisers LLC, or PRCM Advisers, which is a wholly owned subsidiary of Pine River Capital Management L.P., or Pine River, a global multi-strategy asset management firm providing comprehensive portfolio management, transparency and liquidity to institutional and high net worth investors.
+We are externally managed and advised by PRCM Advisers LLC, or PRCM Advisers, a wholly-owned subsidiary of Pine River, or Pine River.
+Founded in 2002, Pine River is a global multi-strategy asset management firm providing comprehensive portfolio management, transparency and liquidity to institutional and high net worth investors.

-Our objective is to provide attractive risk-adjusted returns to our stockholders over the long term, primarily through dividends and secondarily through capital appreciation.
+Our objective is to provide attractive risk-adjusted total return to our stockholders over the long term, primarily through dividends and secondarily through capital appreciation.
 We selectively acquire and manage an investment portfolio of our target assets, which is constructed to generate attractive returns through market cycles.
-We focus on security selection and implement a relative value investment approach across various sectors within the residential mortgage market.
+We focus on asset selection and implement a relative value investment approach across various sectors within the residential mortgage market.
 Our target assets include the following:

-- Agency RMBS (including inverse interest-only Agency securities classified as Agency Derivatives for purposes of U.S. GAAP), which means RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), or the Federal Home Loan Mortgage Corporation (Freddie Mac); - Non-Agency RMBS, which means RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mae; - Mortgage servicing rights, prime nonconforming residential mortgage loans, and credit sensitive mortgage loans; and - Other financial assets comprising approximately 5% to 10% of the portfolio.
+- Agency RMBS (which includes inverse interest-only Agency securities classified as "Agency Derivatives" for purposes of U.S. generally accepted accounting principles meaning RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (or Ginnie Mae), the Federal National Mortgage Association (or Fannie Mae), or the Federal Home Loan Mortgage Corporation (or Freddie Mac); - Non-Agency RMBS, meaning RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mae; - Mortgage servicing rights; - Residential mortgage loans; and - Other financial assets comprising approximately 5% to 10% of the portfolio.